yackermann/proposals/pending/2017-bsidesmcr-webauthn.md

 Description
 ===========
-Despite all our attempts to make password authentication easy, we still having issues with user experience, security and adoption of new authentication solutions.
+Despite all our attempts to make password authentication easy, we are still having issues with user experience, security and adoption of new authentication solutions.
 To resolve this issue, FIDO Alliance, under W3C mandate, has proposed new, assertion based, authentication protocol, called WebAuthn, and this is what I am going to talk about.

 Objectives
 ==========
-Everyone knows the challenges we are facing with authentication, such as insecure password storage, weak passwords, phishing etc. .
-I will invite participants to rethink authentication.
-I will present why WebAuthn is the solution to current authentication problems.
+Everyone knows the challenges we are facing with authentication, such as insecure password storage, weak passwords, phishing etc. I will invite participants to rethink authentication.
+I will present why WebAuthn is the solution to the current authentication problems.
 I will provide an insight to how it works, and hopefully, by the end, participants will understand why `WebAuthn` is one honking great idea.

 Detailed Abstract
 =================